-Do you Need a Boat Licence to Rent a Boat in Croatia?
+Which License Do you Need to Charter a Boat in Croatia?

 Even while searching for a bareboat yacht charter in Croatia, you will come across the option of booking a skipper for your trip.
 It is because in some cases the skipper can still be obligatory even if you meet all the requirements for a bareboat charter.
 This is particularly the case with some larger boats where sometimes even the second skipper is legally required.
 In this article, we will look closer at the licence requirements in Croatia.